SpencerOfwiti/X-AE-A-12/docs/index.rst

 Installation
 ------------

-To run the X AE A-12 Python Project, run this command in your terminal:
+To run the X-AE-A-12 Python Project, run this command in your terminal:

 .. code-block:: console